-December 12 is the day of the Virgen of Guadalupe.
-Across Mexico — and the world — devotees flock to the Basilica of Our Lady of Guadalupe in the heart Mexico City to celebrate and pay tribute to the patron saint that Catholics call the Queen of Mexico and the Empress of the Americas.
+December 12 is the day of the Virgen de Guadalupe.
+Across Mexico — and the world — devotees flock to the Basilica of Our Lady of Guadalupe in the heart Mexico City to celebrate and pay tribute to the patron saint that Catholics call the Queen of Mexico and

 Los Angeles is the second city with the largest of population of Mexicans after Mexico City.
-All Angelenos probably pass by an image of the Virgen of Guadalupe several times in one day.
+All Angelenos probably pass by an image of the Virgen de Guadalupe several times in one day.
 Her image is at supermarkets, corner shops, murals, sketched onto curbsides andin most every Catholic church across the city.
-Today, December 12, millions of Angelenos celebrate the Virgin of Guadalupe with processions, prayers, mariachis, pre-hispanic dance and more to honor her birthday.
+Today, December 12, millions of Angelenos celebrate the Virgin of Guadalupe with processions, prayers, mariachis, pre-hispanic dance and

 More on the Legend of the Virgen of Guadalupe:

-Frightened but adamant, Juan Diego visits the Archbishop to tell him of his vision.
-He saw the Virgen Mary!
-The Archbishop dismisses him and tell him that he must bring proof.
-Saddened, Juan Diego returns to Tepeyac to tell the lady that he couldn’t convince the Archbishop.
+Frightened but adamant, Juan Diego visited the Archbishop to tell him of his vision.
+He saw the Virgin Mary!
+The Archbishop dismissed him and told him that he must bring proof.
+Saddened, Juan Diego returned to Tepeyac to tell the lady that he couldn’t convince the Archbishop.

-As he is approaching Tepeyac, he notices a bed of red roses where a day before it was barren.
-He lays his cloak and takes as many roses as he could carry back to the Archbishop in Mexico City.
-The Archbishop receives Juan Diego on December 12.
-Juan Diego opens his cloak to show the Archbishop.
-The roses fall to the ground, and in their place is the image of the Virgen of Guadalupe.
-They say that this same image is in the Baslic of Our Lady of Guadalupe in Mexico City.
+As he is approached Tepeyac, he noticed a bed of red roses where a day before it had been barren.
+He lay his cloak and took as many roses as he could carry back to the Archbishop in Mexico City.
+The Archbishop received Juan Diego on December 12.
+Juan Diego opened his cloak to show the Archbishop.
+The roses fell to the ground, and in their place is the image of the Virgin of Guadalupe.
+They say that this same image is in the Baslica of Our Lady of Guadalupe in Mexico City.